 You do not need planning permission to replace existing windows or doors, though you will need to check to see if you are located in a ‘Conservation Area’ as you may be restricted with what designs/materials you are allowed to replace the existing with.

 However, if you are building an extension then yes, you will need planning permission.

 Please confirm these details with your local Council as these laws are subject to change and we cannot accept any liability for any errors made in this regard.

-Most of the time no. If this becomes an issue and we experience such problems when we are installing for you, we will have to stop work (or continue in a safe area) and you will need a qualified electrician to make it safe for us to continue working.
+Most of the time taking door frames and windows out will not influence any wiring or electrics in your home.
+If this becomes an issue and we experience such problems when we are installing for you, we will have to stop work (or continue in a safe area) and you will need a qualified electrician to make it safe for us to continue working.

-Once we have seen the proposed site, either in person or by digital photograph, we can give you better advice on this.
+Once we have seen the proposed site; either in person or by digital photograph, we will be able to provide you with better advice on this.

 Yes, we always dispose of the old windows, glass and any rubbish that is left over from your installation.
 We will also ensure your home and property is vacuumed if required and protected with dust sheets to ensure we leave it at least as clean as we found it.

 Do You Have Guidance About How Much Replacing My Sash Windows Will Add To The Value Of My House?